WB99/fundergrad-frontend/README.md

 # Welcome to F'Undergrad

+## Getting started

-# To start, clone the repo, cd the repo and run
+Clone the repo, cd the repo and run

 ```
 yarn